 2. Supply Chain Issues

 Investors have numerous utility-scale solar projects planned in Texas for 2022-2025.
 And some of those may be hampered due to supply issues.
 Many of these utility-scale solar panels are manufactured in China, Malaysia, the Philippines and Taiwan.
+If less solar and wind projects come online in Texas, that further’s our reliance on natural gas power plants.

 3. Regulatory Changes

 After Winter Storm Uri in February 2021, there were numerous regulatory changes.
-One of these changes moved the market cap of wholesale electricity markets from $9,000/MWh to $4,000/MWh.
+One of these changes moved the market cap of wholesale electricity markets from $9,000/MWh to $5,000/MWh.
 Now, one would think that is a good thing.
 However, this change has impacted how prices move in real time.

 Real time price spikes are now more likely to occur.
 And these price spikes lead to higher trading values, especially for shorter term wholesale electricity contracts.